Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Discussion of Upper and Lower Bounds

 \subsection{On $p_{n-1}$}

 The following lemma shows that the term $p_{n-1}$ in Theorem~\ref{thm:lower-bound} is really necessary.
 In particular, there are (artificial) functions on which a unary unbiased $(1+1)$ algorithm with $p_1 = 0$ can be as efficient as random local search (RLS) on \onemax.
+Around the optimum, the function is similar to the \textsc{OneMix} function from~\cite{poli2006emergent} which oscillates between \onemax and \textsc{ZeroMax} depending whether the number of one-bits is even or odd.
+However, other than \textsc{OneMix} we extend this oscillation to the whole search space.
+If the \ooea uses only $(n-1)$-bit flips, this makes the algorithm behave exactly like RLS on \onemax,\footnote{For even $n$.
+For odd $n$, one would need to flip the parity condition in the half of the search space that does not contain the optimum.} in the strongest possible sense: they can be stochastically coupled.

 \begin{lemma} Let $n$ be even.
 Let RLS be the \ooeaD with $p_{1} = 1$ and $p_i =0$ for $i\neq 1$, and let $\A$ be the \ooeaD with $p_{n-1} = 1$ and $p_i =0$ for $i\neq n-1$.
 Let $f:\{0,1\}^n \to \R$ be defined via